Charlie Clark (politician): Controversies

 In April 2021, a security guard at a local grocery store was recorded while arresting an Indigenous woman for stealing, an interaction in which the guard applied force to restrain and arrest the woman.
 At the time, Clark released a statement saying that "not everyone would have been treated this way".
 After a judge ruled in 2023 that the security guard had acted within his rights, the crown prosecutor criticized Clark and Federation of Sovereign Indigenous Nations Chief Bobby Cameron—who had also spoke out about the incident—for releasing statements about a matter that was before the court.

 Personal life

 Clark is married to Sarah Buhler, a law professor at the University of Saskatchewan.
 They have three children.
 When Clark announced that he would not be seeking a third term as mayor, he cited a desire to spend time as a parent with children at home while not also being a public figure.

+After leaving the mayor's office, Clark took up a position as Treaty Relations Lead with the Office of the Treaty Commissioner.